hartwigmedical/oncoact/rose/README.md

 ###### TMB

-When a tumor has the signature tumor mutational burden, which means a value >= 16, according to [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purple/README.md) the signature is match for actionability.
+When a tumor has the signature tumor mutational burden, which means a value >= 16 the signature is match for actionability.

 #### Other matchings for the clinical conclusion

-###### Tumor location of the patient

-At the start of the clinical conclusion, the patient tumor location is mentioned.

 ###### Molecular Tissue of Origin classifier

 The molecular tissue of origin classifier predicts the primary tumor location of the patient based on the WGS data by [CUPPA](https://github.com/hartwigmedical/hmftools/tree/master/cuppa/README.md).
-When this classify a tumor location with a likelihood above the 80% the primary tumor location is added with their likelihood.
+When this classify a tumor location with a likelihood above or equals to the 80% the primary tumor location is added with their likelihood.
 However, it is also possible that the likelihood is below the 80% and then the tumor prediction is 'inconclusive'.
 When 'inconclusive' is predicted but with a likelihood above 50% the classification is also added with highest likelihood.
-When the likleihood is below 50% then only 'inconclusive' is shown in the conclusion.
+When the likelihood is below 50% then only 'inconclusive' is shown in the conclusion.

 ###### Disclaimer of tumor purity

-For every sample which we have analysed the tumor purity will be determined.
+For every sample which a WGS analyse has performed, the tumor purity will be determined.
 For this, there are two flavours:

-- when the tumor purity couldn't be reliable determined, this will be mentioned
+- when the tumor purity couldn't be reliable determined, this will be mentioned at the beginning of the conclusion
-- when the tumor purity is below the 20% a disclaimer is added that the result should be interpret with caution
+- when the tumor purity is below the 20% a disclaimer is added at the beginning of the conclusion that the result should be interpret with caution

 ###### General information